Beyond Therapy Podcast

 Define trafficking and its impact on counseling clients

-Identify critical changes that have come about through the Trafficking Victims Protection Act and how these changes affect mental health service seeking and provision.
+Explain critical changes that have come about through the Trafficking Victims Protection Act and how these changes affect mental health service seeking and provision.

-Understand the role of white feminism as a barrier to mental health care for male-identified survivors
+Assess the role of white feminism as a barrier to mental health care for male-identified survivors

-Identify strategies for assessing for trafficking history in outpatient therapy settings
+Describe strategies for assessing for trafficking history in outpatient therapy settings

-Examine vulnerability factors for individuals who are trafficked to improve counselor awareness of risk in counseling settings.
+Consider vulnerability factors for individuals who are trafficked to improve counselor awareness of risk in counseling settings.

 Meet our guest